BaptisteEtroy/Emotion-Detection/README.md

-├── testing/               # Output from testing.py: holds emotion progression over a conversation ├── evaluation_reports/    # Contains detailed evaluation reports with visualisations and metrics ├── visualisations/        # includes visualisation of emotion analysis over different phrases
+├── testing/               # Output from testing.py: holds emotion progression over a conversation ├── evaluation_reports/    # Contains detailed evaluation reports with visualisations and metrics ├── visualisations/        # includes visualisation of emotion analysis over different phrases ├── static/css             # contains the style for the webapp ├── templates              # contains the index html file for the webapp
 |
 ├── emotion_mapping.json   # Detailed mapping of emotions with their descriptions
 |